Code-Institute-Submissions/The-Monkees-webpage/README.md

 are well laid out and simple but easy to use and find your way around so I wanted mine to be user friendly.
 The most suitable font I thought was Roboto and sans serif as they are an easy font on the eye to read.

+Features

+homepage:

+In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+I have created a navbar on all of my pages to give acccess to my diffrent pages which are a Homepage,Music page,Gallery page and contact page.
+I have a title and a wecloming message on my homepage to greet users acessing the page.
+I have a section below the greeting message to state to users where the band have events.
+Below this I have an image included of the band playing at a event.
+I thought this was fitted to the page after the events section.
+Also there is a little greeting message follwed by a button to listen to music which brings you to the music page.
+Then I have included is a footer, I have included in all four pages which black font and white background.

+Music page:

+The navbar is included in this page so the user can access other pages while on this page.
+The music page is where the user can play four diffrent songs from the bands greatest hits through my page.
+These are youtube videos.
+A footer is also included.

+Gallery page: Users are allowed to acces photos from the band and view them on this page.This is why this page was created.

+Contact page: This page was created so that users could view the events and so social media links.
+Also included was a sign up form and a contact form so the fans can contact the band.

+Existing Features

+Homepage - allows users to acces every page on the website.
+Music page- This has a list of four songs aswell as four youtube videos that allow users to listen to music.
+Gallery page- This is a page that allows users to view photos of the band.
+Contact page- This page allows users to contact the band as well as sign up for news and book events.

+For the future design, I would like to included a map of where the events are being held at for the users benefit.
+I would also like to include some more events that could be inlcuded in the website.
+I would include a video on the homepage of the website for users to access.

 My Choice of technoloiges: